 We have been providing authors and small presses with publishing services since 2010.
-We offer ebook creation and distribution, book/author promotion, print on demand services, audiobook creation, author websites, and even online courses designed to help authors make their books a best seller.
+We offer ebook creation and distribution. book/author promotion, print on demand services, audiobook creation, author websites, and even online courses designed to help authors make their books a best seller.

-We invite you to come by eBookIt.com and see not only our new website, but all the ways we can help you succeed with your self-publishing goals!
+We invite you to come by eBooklt.com and see not only our new website, but all the ways we can help you succeed with your self-publishing and Distribution

-Audiobook Creation and Distribution